General Academic Info

 Withdrawal from a Course

 Students must initiate the process of withdrawing from a course; an instructor cannot drop a student from a course.
 To withdraw from a course, students must enter their MyUH account to drop the course and pay any applicable fees.
 A student cannot drop their last Leeward CC class via MyUH, if Leeward is their home campus (refer to the complete withdrawal section of this catalog).
-If you are also enrolled in courses at other UH campuses, drop those courses using your MyUH Portal.
+If you are also enrolled in courses at other UH campuses, drop those courses using MyUH Services.

 Drop deadlines for courses enrolled in from other campuses may differ from Leeward CC deadlines.
 Students should check with the Admissions and Records Office of the campus offering the course.